 The Liability Pool is financed through assessments of its participating members (Liability Assessment) in accordance with the terms of the Liability General Assessment Formula.
-Liability Assessments are levied at the beginning of each calendar year to replenish the Liability Pool to the Designated Liability Pool Balance.
+Liability Assessments are levied at the beginning of each calendar year to replenish the Liability Pool to the

+Designated Liability Pool Balance.
 In addition, Liability Assessments are levied at any time during the year that the actual Liability Pool Balance becomes \$500,000 less than the Designated Liability Pool Balance.

-For 2017, the Designated Liability Pool Balance was \$3,350,000.
-As a result, during 2017, the Liability Pool maintained cash reserves between \$2,850,000 and \$3,350,000 to pay for operating expenses and liability claims.
-The Liability Coverage Limit was \$1,000,000 per occurrence as of December 31, 2017.
+For 2019, the Designated Liability Pool Balance was \$3,500,000.
+As a result, as of December 31, 2019, the Liability Pool maintained cash reserves of \$2,925,375 to pay for operating expenses and liability claims.
+The Liability Coverage Limit was \$1,000,000 per occurrence as of December 31, 2019.

-As of December 31, 2017 there were 95 known incidents or unresolved Liability Claims pending against one or members or former members of the Liability Pool.
-The total risk posed by these claims to such members and to the Liability Pool itself is unknown but the reserves set by the Administrator for these claims were \$263,434.
+As of December 31, 2019 there were 93 known incidents or unresolved Liability Claims pending against one or members or former members of the Liability Pool.
+The total risk posed by these claims to such members and to the Liability Pool itself is unknown but the reserves set by the Administrator for these claims were \$244,342.